 This book has many illustrations to help you learn about the material used to build the California missions and most of the oldest buildings in the southwest regions of America.
 There is also a chapter providing a lively discussion on the benefits of flat vs pitched roofing.
 A position you do not hear often.

 The Workshop – Jim Kingshot

 At one time I entertained a fantasy of having and using my very own woodworking shop.
 When I moved to Oregon in 1999 the property had an outbuilding that seemed perfectly suited for the purpose.
 With the help of this informative book, I set out to assemble my dream shop and a bit less than a year later it was complete.
 It was a marvelous shop!
-It had good lighting and plenty of room.
-It had central dust control, storage for many hand tools and, according to Mr. Kingshot, all the power tools a first rate, functional shop could need.
+It had good lighting, plenty of room and a central dust control, storage for many hand tools and, according to Mr. Kingshot, all the power tools a first rate, functional shop could need.
 Unfortunately, the only thing my work shop did not have was me.
 Sadly, I never had the time to use it, but I did have a blast building it and this book was indispensable in the process.
 It is filled with great details and photos of many glorious tools.